groovemonkey/hands_on_linux-self_hosted_wordpress_for_linux_beginners/7-set-up-wordpress-site.md

     find . -type f -exec chmod 644 {} \;

-### Secure the wp-config.php file so other users can’t read DB credentials

-    chmod 640 wp-config.php

 ## Restart your services

+### On Ubuntu 16.04 and newer

+    systemctl restart php7.0-fpm nginx

+### On Ubuntu 15.10 or older

     systemctl restart php5-fpm nginx

+## ONCE YOU HAVE RUN THE WORDPRESS INSTALLER...

+You'll be able to run the installer by navigating to your server IP address in a browser.
+Once you've done that...

+### Secure the wp-config.php file so other users can’t read DB credentials

+    chmod 640 /home/yourusername/public_html/wp-config.php